zy-yao/Biography/content/post/2019-6-EY/index.md

 ![](methods_2.png)

-And we did the process data in Preprocess Layer.
-Then we extract some new features and construct the model.
+And we process data in *Preprocess Layer*.
+Then we extract some new features in *Analysis Layer* and construct the models in *Modelling Layer*.

 #### 2.1 Data Preprocess